Interstate Compact on the Placement of Children (ICPC)

 The Association of Administrators of the Interstate Compact on Placement of Children (AAICPC) was established in 1974 and given oversight authority to see that the protocol operates more effectively.
 AAICPC does not handle questions about individual cases.
 Those questions go to the local placement agency or to the state administrators.

-Click here for a directory of local county liaisons in California (updated as of January 2022, note: this list is updated monthly)
+Click here for a Directory of Local County Liaisons in California (updated as of January 2022, note: this list is updated monthly)